bytefish/colormaps-opencv/README.md

 ## Description ##

 This repository implements colormaps for use in OpenCV.
+This version now has the same interface as the colormaps in OpenCV 2.4+, so supporting multiple versions of OpenCV is easier.

 Currently the following GNU Octave/MATLAB equivalent colormaps are implemented:

 * Autumn
 * Bone